By Briana Seftel

 Forget a car, take the ferry

 Book ferry tickets online before your trip especially during peak season.
-You can book tickets the day of off season or lesser visited islands.
 Keep in mind some ferry trips can take up to 8 hours from Athens, so plan accordingly.
 Most ferries depart from three ports in Athens – Piraeus, Rafina, and Lavrion.
 When planning your vacation, explore the different options of how to get around Greece.

 It's all Greek to me